PS5 Pro: 3 reasons to buy and 3 reasons to skip

 Let’s get right to the main reason you might want to skip the PS5 Pro… its hefty price.

-While the current PS5 with a disc drive costs $499 ($449 without a disc drive), the PS5 Pro will cost $699 at launch.
+While the current PS5 with a disc drive costs $499, the PS5 Pro costs $699.
 For that, you get the console, a DualSense controller and a digital copy of Astro’s Playroom.
 This console doesn’t have a disc drive, so if you want to play physical games, you’ll need to plunk down an additional $79 for the PS5 Pro disc drive.
-And if you want to (safely) stand the system vertically, you’ll need to spend another $29.
+And if you want to (safely) stand the system vertically, you’ll need to spend another $29 for the optional stand.

 I haven’t seen a console cost this much since the Neo-Geo back in the mid-’90s.
 Like that system, the PS5 Pro targets enthusiast gamers and first adopters.
 While that’s small consolation for people’s wallets, the high price somewhat makes sense in that regard.
-Still, if you’re like me and were considering getting a PS5 Pro, the price will probably make you think twice.
+Still, if you’re considering getting a PS5 Pro, the cost will probably make you think twice.

 PS5 Slim